Ways to Ease Foot Pain: Prevention & Care

 It should go without saying but I'll say it anyway - avoid high heels.
 Always.
 (Or at least almost always!)

 A 5-inch spike heel isn't going to do anybody any good.
 It forces all the weight to the front of the foot and will cause pain.
-High heels also put you on the fast track to bunions, corns, and other problems.
+High heels also put you on the fast track to bunions, corns, and other problems by stressing the arch and forefoot joints.

 If you love heels, try a shorter one.
 A two-inch heel is better than a four-inch heel.
 Don't wear them every day, and don't wear them when you will be on your feet for a long time.
-Choose chunky heels instead of skinny ones if you have flat feet.
+Choose chunky heels instead of skinny ones if you have flat feet, and prioritize shoes meant for walking between events.

 So these are the basic tips.
 I'll have more in my next email.

-If you have any questions or would like to learn more about foot pain or shoes, just reply to this email and I'll try to have your questions answered for the next time.
+If you have any questions or would like to learn more about foot pain, shoes, or exercises that can help, just reply to this email and I'll try to have your questions answered for the next time.
+If you’re wearing supportive shoes consistently and still have pain, a podiatrist can evaluate your foot and ankle joints for underlying injury.